JokingHero/CHOPOFF.jl/docs/src/api.md

 # Public Interface

-When using CRISPRofftargetHunter as a normal julia package with the exported functions we provide many methods for working with CRISPR gRNA and off-targets for your convenience.
+When using ARTEMIS as a normal julia package with the exported functions we provide many methods for working with CRISPR gRNA and off-targets for your convenience.

 ## Abstract gRNA